How to stand out in your Tesco interview: approaches and strategies

 Point of question: Tesco obviously wants people who are going to get on with other members of staff.
 Therefore, the subtext to this question is two-fold: firstly, are you personable and approachable, and secondly, do you have the work ethic to fit in with the teams you’re working with?

 How to approach: Perhaps you have something in your background that shows you identify with Tesco’s environmental policies.
 However, you should also be thinking about the different team values at Tesco.
-The goals of the Tesco Supply Chain team are not going to be absolutely the same as the Tesco Online team, for example, so you have to identify what their own values are, too.
+The goals of the Tesco Stores team are not going to be absolutely the same as the Tesco Online team, for example, so you have to identify what their own values are, too.

 Potential follow-up question: How do you see those values fitting into your role at Tesco?